kmcho2019/csdl-lab-cafe-app/README.md

 - One‑tap **“Take one”** (records consumption + decrements stock).
 - See **current tab** and full history.
 - See **past settlements** and what was owed/paid per period.
+- Names and receipts render in any language (Korean verified) with locale-aware currency formatting.

 ### Admin
 - All member features.